EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 Along that way, they want to keep the structure and readability of the proofs.
-A first idea could be to translate to FOL, but this consists in generating a big lambda term, which contains too much details and that we could obtain also via Larus2Coq export, and then export from Coq2Dedukti.
+A first idea could be to translate to FOL, but this consists in generating a big lambda term, which contains too much details and that we could obtain also via Larus2Coq export, and then export from [Coq2dk](https://github.com/Deducteam/CoqInE).
 Another way to export from Larus to other proof assistants is to write directly the translators in Larus.
-For Lean, we could use Verbose Lean as a target (https://github.com/PatrickMassot/lean-verbose/blob/master/test/sample.lean) whose syntax is very close to Larus's natural language proofs and very readable.
+For Lean, we could use [Verbose Lean](https://github.com/PatrickMassot/lean-verbose/blob/master/test/sample.lean) as a target whose syntax is very close to Larus's natural language proofs and very readable.
 The drawback is that the syntax is not standard and may be not maintained in the future.
 Another drawback of this approach is that the code cannot be shared between different CL provers (but there are not so many CLprovers).
 So another direction is to define a deep embedding of CL in Dedukti.
 We cannot use the same approach as the encoding of FOL into Dedukti,